 On August 12, 2008, we had announced that the Vistaprint Limited Board of Directors authorized the repurchase of up to an aggregate of \$50.0 million of our common shares from time to time on the open market.
-The timing and amount of any shares repurchased have been and will continue to be determined by our management based on its evaluation of market conditions and other factors.
-During fiscal 2009, \$45.5 million of common shares of Vistaprint Limited were repurchased, leaving \$4.5 million authorized for repurchase.
-The share repurchase authorization, which has been assumed by Vistaprint N.V., expires on February 8, 2010, but may be suspended or discontinued by us at any time.
+During fiscal 2009, \$45.5 million of common shares of Vistaprint Limited were repurchased.
+This share repurchase authorization, which was assumed by Vistaprint N.V., expired on February 8, 2010.